Issues

 It’s time to get the fundamentals right.

-In recent years, we’ve leaned on big, ambitious projects to attract economic growth — the Epic Sports Park, the airport, big box retail, and more.
+Recently, we’ve leaned on big, ambitious projects to attract economic growth: the Epic Sports Park, the airport, big box retail, and more.
 Some of these bets have paid off.
-But others may take years to prove their value.
+Others may take years to prove themselves.

-A strong economy isn’t built on one or two big ideas, but lots of small ones.
-Large speculative projects stretch our funds.
-But small businesses, infill projects, and mixed-use developments grow our tax base while making better use of the infrastructure we already have.
+A strong economy isn’t built on one or two big ideas, but many small ones.
+Large bets stretch our funds.
+But small businesses, infill projects, and mixed-use developments can grow our tax base while making better use of the infrastructure we already have.

 When we invest in existing places, we get a better return on our money.
 This kind of incremental growth built Provo in the first place, and it can still help us today.